Title

 Description

-Julian Niemrewicz wrote to Susan Niemrewicz, addressed to Elizabethtown, NJ.
-Julian communicates his disappointment in not hearing from Susan since June 21st and tells her of the hardships of war he has experienced.
-He asks if she could contact Chancellor Livingston on his behalf in order to secure a voyage home for him.
+Julian Niemcewicz in Warsaw, Poland wrote to Susan Niemcewicz, addressed to Elizabethtown, NJ.
+Julian communicated his disappointment in not hearing from Susan since June 21st and told her about the hardships of war he had experienced.
+He asked if she could contact Chancellor Livingston on his behalf in order to secure a voyage home for him.

-People included: Betty and Thom (possibly enslaved people), enslaved children and a servant named Philippe.
+People included: Betty and Thom (possibly enslaved people), Chancellor Livingston, Mr. Gahn, enslaved children and a servant named Philippe.

 Author/Creator